PonzaMatteo/notes/golang/readme.md

 ## Program structures

 ### Control Structures
-The syntax of the language doesn't have anything surprising, maybe the only particular thing is the ability to capture declarations also in the if/switch.
+The syntax of the language doesn't have anything surprising, maybe unusual feature is the ability to capture declarations also in the if/switch.
 ```go
 package main